 August 2016.
 The Town Council completes its purchase of the former St Leonard’s Church and the project begins in earnest!

 September 2016.
-Research and writing of the Heritage Lottery Fund (HLF) round 1 application starts, hoping to secure a large proportion of the project costs.
+Research and writing of the National Lottery Heritage Fund round 1 application starts, hoping to secure a large proportion of the project costs.

 September 2016.
 Immediate work required on the building commences: replacement of the old electrics; removal of asbestos by specialist contractors; installing safety netting to guard against falling ceiling plaster; and removal of over 6 tonnes of pigeon guano in the attic space!

 November 2016.
 Community consultation gets underway, asking local people of all ages and with different interests “What would you like to see in your new museum and community space?”

 January 2017.
 The first two open days in the former church attract over 500 visitors!
 Local people drop in to enjoy short talks and tours of the church, view the project plans, take part in mini art workshops, share their stories and memories of the church, and get 'hands on' with a variety of museum objects.